wp-plugins/deals-engine/readme.txt

 6. Single Deal Page

 == Changelog ==
+= Version 2.0.7 (2014-12-17) =
+* Fixed css issues
+* Added new setting to hide or show breadcrumb in deals general settings
-= Version 2.0.6 (2014-12-11) =
+* Added numeric validation for deal price and normal price = Version 2.0.6 (2014-12-11) =
 * Display "See Deal" and "Add to cart" buttons when deal price is empty.
 * Modify single deal page template so it can work with any theme easily.